EbrahimHamama815/Google_Capstone_Project_Cyclistic_Bike-share_Analysis/README.md

 ### :inbox_tray: Prepare:

-• Download the data sets from the [divvy-tripdata](https://divvy-tripdata.s3.amazonaws.com/index.html) site.
+• Download the data sets from the [divvy-tripdata](https://divvy-tripdata.s3.amazonaws.com/index.html) site. <br>
-• Organize data in a single directory.
+• Organize data in a single directory. <br>
-• Explore the dataset to better understand what are our dimensions and measures.
+• Explore the dataset to better understand what are our dimensions and measures. <br>

 |  **Variable**       |  **Description**                                        |
 |------------------   | --------------------------------------------------------|